zasdaym/cka/README.md

 ## Deployment

 - Manage a set of Pods to run an application workload, usually stateless application.
-- Stateless = can be moved between nodes easily.
+- Stateless = No state = Not storing anything = Can be moved between nodes easily.

 ### Create Deployment